lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 have a current temple recommend.
 He is a member of the ward council.
 He attends ward meetings as indicated in 29.2.

-The ward clerk is instructed by the bishopric and by stake clerks.
-He works under the direction of the bishopric.
+The ward clerk works under the direction of the bishopric.
 Assistant ward clerks may be called to help (see 33.4.3).

 33.4.2.1